 Q. Is there medical aid?

 A. Yes!
 Medical personnel will be located at the Start/Finish line and at each water point.
 There will be an ambulance located at the Start/Finish line and the half way point.
 The medical personnel are EMTs and Paramedics volunteering their time for participants.

 All necessary supplies will be handled by these trained professionals.
-They have worked this event for the past eight years and know what needs to be done for you to complete the course in the safest possible way
+They have worked this event for the past nine years and know what needs to be done for you to complete the course in the safest possible way

 Q. Where can I stay?